radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 1. configure the cluster with oidc provider.
 2. have the role-arn configured with desired policies ready.
 3. take steps to allow  `radius-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
-4. use [interactive](#user-story-1) approach or [non-interative](#user-story-2) to configure Radius to use IRSA.
+4. use [interactive](#user-story-1) approach or [non-interactive](#user-story-2) to configure Radius to use IRSA.
 5. during rad deploy, radius assumes the role that is configured in the credential.

 OIDC is configured for a cluster and not specific to a role-arn.
-Therefore, once we have support for multiple crdentials in Radius, the same solution would work for supporting multitenancy.
+Therefore, once we have support for multiple credentials in Radius, the same solution would work for supporting multitenancy.

 More details about each step is covered in [Detailed Design](#detailed-design)